chrismatthews939/DataEng-Learning-Journal/5. Cloud Engineering/Topic-1-Cloud-Fundamentals.md

 ---
 These rights help you **control your personal data** and ensure organizations handle it responsibly.
 If you believe your rights have been violated, you can file a complaint with the **data protection authority** in your country.

+---

+## Cloud ROI

+Costs:

+- **Initial:** Migrating HR data to the cloud, integrating data sources, and developing the dashboard.
+- **Ongoing:** Cloud service fees for computing, storage, networking, and specialized services like machine learning.
+- **Indirect:** Staff training and changes to IT processes.

+Benefits:

+- **Tangible:** Reduced maintenance costs, scalability, improved performance, and faster data processing.
+- **Intangible:** Agility in deploying updates, better collaboration, and advanced analytics capabilities.

+Financial Analysis:

+- **ROI Calculation:** If benefits are £500,000 and costs are £200,000, the net benefit is £300,000, resulting in an ROI of 150%.
+- **NPV Calculation:** Discount future cash flows to their present value to assess long-term viability.

+Additional benefits:

+- Flexibility to handle peak processing times without permanent infrastructure.
+- Easier integration with other systems and third-party services.
+- Enhanced security and compliance with regulations like GDPR.

+### Hyperscalers (large cloud service providers (CSPs) such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP))

+One of the significant contributions of hyperscalers is their support for **edge computing**, a paradigm that brings computation and data storage closer to the sources of data.

+Edge computing is crucial for applications requiring real-time processing and minimal latency, such as Internet of Things (IoT) devices, autonomous vehicles, augmented reality (AR), virtual reality (VR), and online gaming.

+By processing data near the edge of the network, organisations can reduce the time it takes for data to travel, resulting in faster responses and improved user experiences.

+Hyerscalers are global and have advanced networking capabilities

+Hyperscalers offer:

+- Machine learning
+- Big data and analytics
+- Serverless computing
+- Security and complience

+When choosing a cloud service provider, consider these key factors to align with your organisational needs:

+**Pricing Models:** Providers offer different pricing structures, including pay-as-you-go, reserved instances, and spot pricing.
+Understanding these models helps optimise costs based on usage patterns.

+**Service Availability and Reliability:** Assess the provider's uptime guarantees, data centre locations, and redundancy options to ensure high availability and disaster recovery capabilities.

+**Integration Capabilities:** Consider how well the provider's services integrate with existing systems and third-party applications.
+Compatibility with current tools and technologies can reduce migration complexities.

+**Support and Service Level Agreements (SLAs):** Evaluate the level of support offered, including technical assistance, documentation, and training resources.
+Clear SLAs provide assurance regarding service performance and response times.

+**Compliance and Security Standards:** Ensure that the provider meets necessary regulatory requirements and industry standards relevant to the organisation, such as GDPR, HIPAA, or ISO certifications.

+**Ecosystem and Community:** A strong ecosystem of partners, developers, and community support can enhance the value derived from the provider's services.

+**Innovation and Roadmap:** Providers continuously develop new services and features.
+Aligning with a provider whose innovation roadmap matches the organisation's future needs can offer long-term benefits.